Chapter 3 Graphing and describing variables

 ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-When looking at the states2010 and world dataset, there are times when we might want to know which values of a variable come from which states or countries.
+When looking at the states2025 and world2025 dataset, there are times when we might want to know which values of a variable come from which states or countries.
 When we want to know this, the select and arrange commands from the tidyverse can be helpful.
-For example, this code can help us learn about which states have which tax burdens:
+For example, this code can help us learn about which states Trump lost by the largest amount:

 #to sort from largest to smallest, you would write

-When you execute this code, what do you learn about the states with the largest and smallest tax burdens?
+When you execute this code, what do you learn about the states that Trump and Harris won by the largest amounts in 2024?

 3.5 Review of this chapter’s commands